Hagen10/Pico1/README.md

 - The fix was to remove "opts pindirs" from the .side_set 1 and possibly also adding a longer sleep instead of just 80 µs.
 Now it's 50 ms
 - What if I want to set different colours for the differen LEDs?

-## Communication between Picos using UART, I2C and SPI
+## Communication between Picos using UART

-Files are called `Pico1ComLights.c` which is the one waiting for messaging and lights up the zip leds as a result. `Pico2Com.c` is for pico 2 which will only send out messages and wait for responses to ensure that everything was well-received.
+Files are called `Pico1UART.c` which is the one waiting for messaging and lights up the zip leds as a result. `Pico2UART.c` is for pico 2 which will only send out messages to request turning out LEDs on the pico 1 and wait for responses to ensure that everything was well-received.
+Both Picos have a watchdog configured but it's not really used for much and is only updated once per loop.

-### UART
+### Wiring diagram

-## Watchdogs
+I don't have any wiring diagram software at this point, so I will try and explain it in writing instead:

+#### Pico 2
+GP4 (UART TX) -> GP5 (UART RX) on the Pico 1
+GP5 (UART RX) -> GP4 (UART TX) on the Pico 1

+#### ZIP stick LED
+GND -> Minus line on breadboard -> any GND on Pico 1 5VDC -> VSYS on Pico 1
+DIN -> GP16 on Pico 1

+#### Pico 1
+3v3 Out -> Plus line on breadboard

+## Sending data with SPI to E-ink Paper display (Waveshare)

+the epd directory contains files imported directly from [WaveShare's Github](https://github.com/waveshareteam/e-Paper/blob/master/RaspberryPi_JetsonNano/c/lib/e-Paper/EPD_7in5b_V2.c).
+The files have been modified slightly to ignore the `Debug` calls and to make it align with Raspberry PI Pico instead of a regular Pi running Linux.

 ## Debugging